wd15/pf-recommended-practices/README.md

 ## Contributors

 We welcome and recognize all contributions.
+Please see the [contribution guide](./CONTRIBUTING.md) for details.
 You can see a list of current contributors in the [contributors tab][gh-cont].

 ## Credits